kindjar/static-data/README.md

 a simple framework for describing your static data and a Rake task for ensuring that your static data is installed in your database.

-While you can use migrations to do this, you can't referencing models in migrations can get you into trouble, and it can be awkward to update static data in migrations later.
+While you can use migrations to do this, referencing models in migrations can get you into trouble, and it can be awkward to update static data in migrations later.

 It doesn't do much, but it's awfully handy to have a simple way of adding lookup table data to your database.
 And with StaticData, you